adrianaoliveira-ago/blogVivendonaEuropa/content/blog/travel-to-North-Macedonia-Skopje/index.md

 ---
 title: Travel to North Macedona | Skopje
 date: "2023-10-06T22:40:32.169Z"
-description: This is a custom description for SEO and Open Graph purposes, rather than the default generated excerpt.
-Simply add a description field to the frontmatter.
+description: Visit Skopje for its captivating blend of historical architecture, vibrant culture, and scenic beauty in the heart of North Macedonia.
 featuredImage: ./coverNorthMacedonia.jpg
 ---

 Skopje is the capital of North Macedonia, a country located in the center of the Balkan Peninsula.
 It is a lush, green city where gourmet food, drinks, traditions and culture are part of everyday life.
-No matter how many times

-&nbsp;

-you visit Skopje, there will always be something new and exciting to see or do.
+No matter how many times you visit Skopje, there will always be something new and exciting to see or do.

 &nbsp;